Variable-mass system

 where F_{ext} is the net external force on the body, v_{rel} is the relative velocity of the escaping or incoming mass with respect to the center of mass of the body, and v is the velocity of the body.
 In astrodynamics, which deals with the mechanics of rockets, the term v_{rel} is often called the effective exhaust velocity and denoted v_{e}.

 Derivation

 There are different derivations for the variable-mass system motion equation, depending on whether the mass is entering or leaving a body (in other words, whether the moving body's mass is increasing or decreasing, respectively).
 To simplify calculations, all bodies are considered as particles.
 It is also assumed that the mass is unable to apply external forces on the body outside of accretion/ablation events.

-Mass accretion

 At instant 1, a mass dm with velocity u is about to collide with the main body of mass m and velocity v.
 After a time dt, at instant 2, both particles move as one body with velocity v + dv.